 Dubai Zoo has almost 270 species of animals, and 248 are mammals.
-These animals from Asia, Africa, and the Middle East are most prominent.
+These most prominent animals are from Asia, Africa, and the Middle East.
 Altogether there are approximately 1800 animals housed in Dubai Zoo.

 There is a separate area for chimpanzees, monkeys, and baboons.
-It is also very popular.
+It is also trendy.
 Dubai Municipality has planted trees and set up artificial trees to blend them with nature.
-You will see many monkeys, baboons, and chimpanzees playing and creating rackets.
+Many monkeys, baboons, and chimpanzees play and create rackets.

 Snakes at Dubai Zoo

 Dubai Zoo has an air-conditioned enclosure to keep the creepy capers.
 The snakes are held in glass boxes.
-There are more than 50 snakes, all curled up, and some are too shy.
-There is a poisonous snakes section and a nonpoisonous section.
-You would also see pythons and Indian python as well as Anacondas here.
+More than 50 snakes are curled up, and some are too shy.
+There is a poisonous snake section and a nonpoisonous section.
+You would also see pythons and Indian pythons, as well as Anacondas here.

-The Dubai Municipality has tried its best to provide them with perfect conditions to survive.
-The snakes of the Dubai Zoo are kept in more excellent conditions as they are cold-blooded animals.
+The Dubai Municipality has tried to provide them with perfect conditions to survive.
+The snakes of the Dubai Zoo are kept in excellent condition as they are cold-blooded animals.
 Some reptiles like scorpions and exotic spiders, including the tarantulas and the black widow spider.

 Birds in Dubai Zoo

-There is also a caged water pond where many crocodiles, Indian Ghariyal (long snout), and fish.
+There is also a caged water pond where many crocodiles, Indian Ghariyal (long snout), and fish are.
 This is also very popular as you can see how the so-called dangerous reptiles are much at ease.
-There are so many of them idling out, utterly oblivious to the happenings around them.
+So many of them are idling out, utterly oblivious to the happenings around them.

 To go around the Dubai Zoo takes quite a while.
 Although the Zoo authorities do not mind you carrying food with you, feeding your food to animals is strictly prohibited.
 You may feed some birds from the feed purchased inside.
 These are suited for them.

-Reaching Dubai Zoo is no more going to the “end of Dubai”.
+Reaching Dubai Zoo is no longer going to Dubai’s ” end.”
 There are many options you have.
 You may take buses from anywhere by RTA buses 12, 88, M1, and C10.
 Another way is to go in your car and park your vehicle in the RTA parking, and please make sure that you pay as per your stay.